SNPGuard/snp-guard/README.md

 ### Step 0: SEV firmware

 SEV-SNP requires firmware version >= 1.51:1.
-To check which version of the firmware is installed, you can use the [snphost](https://github.com/virtee/snphost) utility, as shown below:
+To check which version of the firmware is installed, you can install and use the [snphost](https://github.com/virtee/snphost) utility, as shown below:

 ```bash